hasura/hasura-discord-docs-bot/README.md

 up being chronological, so you pass the endpoint a single document, it will chunk it and upload as many points as it takes to fully embed the document and return the ID the next point should use.
 Inefficient, sure, but it gets the job done, and it's pretty simple to fix up into a batch endpoint later.

+To do this, first I made some Pydantic models.

 ```python
 DocumentSources = Literal[